bacontime/blog-mirror/media/youtube.md

 ## Space!
 [Astrum](https://www.youtube.com/c/astrumspace/videos)
 : Videos about the sensational weirdness of space.
+The titles are clickbaity, but the content is very good.
+For example, the author takes care to clearly indicate which footage is cgi, photoenhanced, etc. <!--I did notice in one video they confused "amines" for "amino acids"-->

 [Anton Petrov](https://www.youtube.com/c/whatdamath/videos)
 : Science discovery explainers, most space-related.